cablehead/noplate/README.md

         <p>Hi, welcome to my website.</p>
     </div>

 You can define any number of these blocks.
-You can then link to files which contain html fragments to fill these blocks by setting the links target to *_noplate*.
+Link to files which contain html fragments to fill these blocks by setting the links target to *_noplate*.
 This will link to an external template *bio.html*:

     <a target="_noplate" href="bio.html">Bio</a>